olivergondza/saxeed/docs/BASICS.md

 Depending on a particular method invoked, the visitor can perform modifications on visited tags — the modified version will be sent to target.

+See [Implementing Visitors](./VISITORS.md) for more details.

 ## Transformations

 Transformation is a composition of visitors *subscribed* to certain tag sets.
 A transformation with no visitors simply writes the input XML document to its target.
-It will also be empty if the visitors perform no modifications (or additions or removals) to subscribed tags.
+It will also be unchanged if the visitors perform no modifications, additions or removals to subscribed tags.

 Client can register any number of transformations, provided they output to a different targets.
 Parallel transformations are executed independently on one another, but still during a single pass through the input XML document.